 Each foot and ankle contain:

-These components work together to provide the body with support of the weight of the entire body, balance, and mobility.
+s work together to provide the body with support of the weight of the entire body, balance, and mobility.
 A structural flaw or malfunction in any one part can result in the development of problems elsewhere in the body.
 Abnormalities in other parts of the body can lead to problems in the feet.

 Since feet are the major weight-bearing part of the body, foot pain is common; half of the Americans polled by the American Podiatric Medical Association had missed a day of work because of foot problems.
 Walking puts up to 1.5 times one's body weight on the foot, and humans walk an average of 1,000 miles per year.